Our St. Lucy Feast Day Family Traditions

 After we all have our breakfast with cinnamon buns, I will read to them the story Lucia: Saint of Light by Katherine Bolger Hyde.
 This book is great because it tells the story of the tradition- it’s a family celebrating the feast day and what it looks like for them in Sweden.
 It also tells the story of St Lucy’s life and her martyrdom.
 For instance, I always wondered why St. Lucy is celebrated in Sweden when she is actually from Italy!
 In the book, the author explains why!
 In the Middle Ages there was a great famine throughout Sweden.
 They all prayed to St. Lucy and in return, a miracle took place.
 In the middle of one night, a huge ship was coming into port and on that ship, there was a bright light.
 When the ship finally got to them, it was St. Lucy, illuminated by a bright light around her.
 On the ship was bread and it saved the Swedish people!
 This is why we traditionally have a sweet bread in the morning on St. Lucy’s Day!

 Another great tradition on St. Lucy’s Day is to go visit a light show or drive around town looking at Christmas lights!
-We try to do this every year now- we make a cup of hot chocolates, Christmas cookies (here are the ones we make), pile in the car and go enjoy our neighborhood Christmas lights!
+We try to do this every year now- we get in our matching Pajamas (here are the ones we love) make a cup of hot chocolates, Christmas cookies (here are the ones we make), pile in the car and go enjoy our neighborhood Christmas lights!

 In Christ,